bbmokhtari/django-translations/docs/reference/querysets.rst

       .. warning::

-         Any subsequent chained methods on the relations which imply a different database query will reset previously translated results:
+         Any subsequent chained methods on the relations queryset which imply a database query will reset previously translated results:

          .. testcode:: translate_related